asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

 ### Checking the Document

-Chan uses AsyncAPI Studio to make sure his message plan is good.
+Chan uses [AsyncAPI Studio](https://studio.asyncapi.com/) to make sure his message plan is good.
 It's like a helper to check for mistakes.

-He installs it with `npm install -g @asyncapi/studio` and opens his plan in the studio with `asyncapi studio my-document.yaml`.
-The studio looks for errors and gives tips.

-He also uses the Web version of [AsyncAPI Studio](https://studio.asyncapi.com/) where he can simply paste his document and be able to check if he has any error there.
+He can simply paste his document and be able to check if he has any error there.

 ---